What Is Constrictive Pericarditis?

 This condition is difficult to diagnose.
-It may be confused with other heart conditions such as:
+It may be confused with other heart conditions like:

-- restrictive cardiomyopathy (where the heart chambers cannot fill with blood because of stiffness in the heart)
+- restrictive cardiomyopathy, which occurs when the heart chambers cannot fill with blood because of stiffness in the heart

-- cardiac tamponade (where fluid between the heart muscle and the pericardium compresses the heart)
+- cardiac tamponade, which occurs when fluid between the heart muscle and the pericardium compresses the heart

-Ultimately, a diagnosis is often made by ruling out these other conditions.
+A diagnosis of constrictive pericarditis is often made by ruling out these other conditions.

-Your doctor will ask about your symptoms and conduct an exam.
+Your doctor will ask about your symptoms and perform a physical exam.
 The following signs are common:

 - weak or distant heart sounds

 - liver swelling